 - an essay of approximately 1000 words that reflects the applicant's academic background and interests, passion for the liberal arts, how the applicant plans to use the MLAS Program to further personal and/or professional aims, and what special abilities, personal qualities, and life experience the applicant brings to the program.

 For priority consideration for Fall admission, all materials must be received in the MLAS office or POSTMARKED by April 1.
 For priority consideration for Spring admission, all materials must be received in the MLAS Office or POSTMARKED by November 1.
-All materials should be sent to the MLAS Program Office, UNC Asheville, CPO 1860, One University Heights, Asheville, NC 28804.
+All materials should be sent to the Admissions Office, UNC Asheville, One University Heights CPO 1320, Asheville, NC 28804.

 In addition to these requirements, each applicant will also be interviewed by members of the Graduate Council.
 The Graduate Council reviews completed applications.
 Incomplete files will be held over until the following semester.